ogierpaul/Udacity-Data-Engineer-NanoDegree/p3_datawarehouse_aws_redshift/README.md

 3. Transforming data into a set of Dimensional and Fact Tables for their Analytics Team to continue finding Insights to what songs their users are listening to.
 4. Prepare Queries on the Materialized views.

+### 1.3.
+ETL Pipeline
+1. JSON on S3
+2. Staging Tables on RedShift
+3. Star Schema on same RedShift Cluster
+4. Views on same RedShift Cluster

 ---
 ## 2. Data Analysis